ripl-org/scons-remote/README.md

 - *__Matching Local and Remote Compute Environments__*: Currently **scons-remote** does no checking of the remote compute environment to ensure that it has the necessary dependencies/tools required to successfully build the targets.
 This falls entirely on the user to ensure that their AMI is compatible with their use-case.

+## Contributors
+- Daniel Molitor
+- Mark Howison

+## License
+**scons-remote** is freely available for non-commercial use under the license provided in LICENSE.
+To inquiry about commercial use, please contact connect@ripl.org.